 The study of psychology has been organised in various forms in Cambridge for over a century.
 In 1897 William H.R.
 Rivers was appointed University Lecturer in Physiological and Experimental Psychology.
 A proposal for the establishment of a psychophysics laboratory had been put forward as early as the 1870s by James Ward, but it was not until 1912 that a purpose-built Psychological Laboratory was opened on the Downing Site in the centre of Cambridge.
 Research and teaching in experimental psychology has continued in the Psychological Laboratory to the present day.

-The last academic year saw the introduction of a brand new course for undergraduates wishing to read psychology, the Psychological and Behavioural Sciences (PBS) Tripos.
-Psychology may now be studied either in the Natural Sciences Tripos, or in the PBS Tripos.
+Psychology can be studied either in the Natural Sciences Tripos, or in the Psychological and Behavioural Sciences (PBS) Tripos.
 Both courses are accredited by the British Psychological Society.

 The Department of Psychology is located on two sites in central Cambridge.
 The administrative hub of the Department is housed in the Psychological Laboratory on the Downing Site.